 I was disappointed to see that, in this instance the ‘agency wanker’ was an otherwise respectable organisation: Interbrand.

 It’s a classic case of using language figuratively in an obtuse, unhelpful way.
 ‘Engineering’ has a pretty precise meaning.
 So to use the word to express something that isn’t engineering seems a bit like calling an elephant a balaclava.

 It’s especially problematic when you’re using the term engineering not to mean engineering in the context of a car brand.
 For a tiny moment when I first read the words: Global Brand Engineering Director Of Nissan United , I really wondered if it was something to do with engineering.

 Oh no. Of course it wasn’t.
 It was pretentious agency flim- flam.
-It irked me because it’s exactly the kind of tosh that undermines the value of brand marketing.
-When read by clients, it has the potential to make folk in the agency world look like foppish, pretentious nincompoops who trot out a load of baloney.
+It’s exactly the kind of tosh that undermines the value of brand marketing.
+It has the potential to make folk in the agency world look like pretentious nincompoops who trot out a load of baloney.

 Agency wank is especially problematic for those of us in the business of brand consultancy.
-Personally speaking, it makes me want to sing at the top of my voice: “Shot through the heart and you’re to blame!
+It makes me want to sing at the top of my voice: “Shot through the heart and you’re to blame!
 Darlin’, you give bra-aaaand a bad name!”
 And that can’t be good for anyone.